Do you want to qualify as a Psychotherapist?

-The total training fees for the Diploma are between £8,660 – £9,310 depending on (a) if you choose to pay the discounted upfront fees available and (b) if there are some units you do not have to do because we have told you your existing qualification in that subject can be counted towards our Diploma instead (APL).
+The total training fees for the Diploma can be seen here and will vary for each individual depending on (a) if you choose to pay the discounted upfront fees available and (b) if there are some units you do not have to do because we have told you your existing qualification in that subject can be counted towards our Diploma instead (APL).
 These are marked with an * in the above list and on the summary that can be downloaded here Becoming a UKCP Registered Psychotherapist.

-All Diploma training fees PLUS fees such as personal therapy, supervision, and professional liability insurance can be downloaded here DIPLOMA AND ADVANCED DIPLOMA FEES 2018.
+All Diploma training fees PLUS fees such as personal therapy, supervision, and professional liability insurance can be downloaded here COURSE FEES 2019